bagisto/bagisto-docs/docs/2.x/packages/create-data-import.md

                 └── src
                     └── ...
                     └── Helpers
+                        └── ...
+                        └── Importers
                             ├── ...
-                        └── BlogImage
+                            └── FileName
                                 └── Importer.php
 ```

-Here inside the Helpers folder, the BlogImage folder is for which section we are implementing the import method.
+Here inside the Helpers/Importers folder, the FileName folder is for which section we are implementing the import method.

 2. Inside the **`Importer.php`** file, include the following code: